Skip to main content

 The username of a user cannot be modified later.

-• Email ID: Enter the email ID of the user.
-The user will receive an e-mail invite to set the sign-in password and all e-mail notifications on this e-mail ID.
-You can add or update the email ID after adding a user in CFTR.
+• Email ID: Enter the user's email ID.
+The user will receive an email invite to set the sign-in password, and all email notifications are sent to this email ID.
+You can edit or update the email ID later in Respond after the user is added.
+This field supports both uppercase and lowercase letters.

 Note